 I often think, is our life planned destiny, where even small things happen without our interference, which leads to the bigger events in our life?
 Do we meet people who become important persons in the future, by chance or it’s not by chance at all?

-In a nutshell, just three years ago I ended up in Ridgefield, CT with my two teenage daughters and my second husband, David, who is an American and lived here all his life.
+In a nutshell, just six years ago I ended up in Ridgefield, CT with my two teenage daughters and my second husband, David, who is an American and lived here all his life.
 Being at home most of the time, I had nothing else to do but watching the food network and cook.
 Learning about new products, cuisines and recipes made me very excited and I started to cook myself, taking pictures of the food I made and posting on the Georgian website www.perfectcook.org.
 After joining newcomers club of Ridgefield and starting my own cooking club, I became more involved in this field and tried to educate people around me about the culture and food of my country.

 Nowadays, I’m working as a private chef, meaning I cook for the busy families, who appreciate good quality, fresh and home cooked meals.
 My responsibilities include creating the menu together with the customer, do the shopping list, shop for the ingredients, prepare the dishes, organize and clean after everything is prepared.
 I absolutely love my job, making people happy and increasing the list of recipes.